K-Tros/DWA15-P3/readme.md

 # Kevin's TODOs

 * Add css and other styling.
-* Figure out request url issues in master.blade.php.
+* ~~Figure out request url issues in master.blade.php.~~
 * ~~Add actual forms to generator pages.~~
 * ~~Add logic to interpret and use form inputs.~~
 * ~~Add composer packages for generating lorem-ipsum and random users.~~
 * ~~Generally just add more detail to pages.~~
 * Figure out why the footer doesn't look pretty.
+* Above and beyond stuff (add project 2 into this? probably use a hardcoded list to speed it up)

 # Laravel PHP Framework